pixelastic/aberlaas/README.md

 ## File structure

 `./lib/configs` contain the default configuration for all the tools.
-They are exported by the package and thus can be `import`ed in userland.
+They are exported by the package and thus can be `require`d in userland.

 `./templates` contains default configurations files copied to userland.
 Each extends the configuration exported in the previous files.
 Copying files to